Let's say you write a book. The readers love it, the critics love it, and everyone wants to see a movie of it. But when the movie

 - Mutiny on the Bounty: At least three film versions, a few novels, probably a play or two.

-- Charlie and the Chocolate Factory was published in 1964, and by its 50th anniversary in 2014 had already yielded one sequel and myriad adaptations: Two movie versions (1971 and 2005), a stage play, a BBC radio play, an opera (The Golden Ticket), a ride at England's Alton Towers, a pop-up book adaptation, and in 2013 a West End stage musical.
-The two film adaptations have each been incorporated into other media, as well: The 1971 film was greenlit to launch a defictionalized candy brand which is still around, its songs appeared in a 2005 stage musical (Roald Dahl's Willy Wonka) that otherwise stuck closer to the novel, and in 2013 it was the basis for a licensed casino slot machine.
-(The song "Pure Imagination" is also incorporated into the otherwise all-new score of the 2013 musical.)
+- Charlie and the Chocolate Factory was published in 1964, and by its 50th anniversary in 2014 had already yielded one sequel and two movie versions (1971 and 2005), a stage play, a ZX Spectrum video game, a BBC radio play, an opera, a ride at England's Alton Towers, a pop-up book abridgement, and a 2013 West End stage musical that isn't a Screen-to-Stage Adaptation (instead there's one song from the 1971 film and internal homages to both films).
+The two film adaptations have each been incorporated into other media, as well: The 1971 film was greenlit to launch a still-extant defictionalized candy brand, its songs appeared in a 2005 stage musical (Roald Dahl's Willy Wonka) that otherwise stuck closer to the novel, and in 2013 it was the basis for a licensed casino slot machine.
 And the 2005 film was the basis for several tie-in video games.
+(Note that the films, the 2013 musical, and the opera all warrant their own pages — each has a unique take on the storyline and characters.)

 - Every decade or two, The BBC goes on a Jane Austen kick and remakes most of her most famous works (usually Pride and Prejudice, Sense and Sensibility, Persuasion, and Emma) as miniseries.
 Each of those four novels has three or four BBC adaptations as well as several movie adaptations.
 Her works also frequently receive the Setting Update treatment (Bridget Jones books and movies, Clueless or The Lizzie Bennet Diaries).